waveform80/picamera/docs/api_mmalobj.rst

 The Python components are an attempt to make this request relatively simple to achieve from within Python.

-However, the means by which this is achieved are inefficient (to say the least) so don't expect this to work with high resolutions or framerates.
+The means by which this is achieved are inefficient (to say the least) so don't expect this to work with high resolutions or framerates.
 The ``mmalobj`` layer in picamera includes the concept of a "Python MMAL" component.
 To the user these components look a lot like the MMAL components you've been playing with above (:class:`MMALCamera`, :class:`MMALImageEncoder`, etc).
 They are instantiated in a similar manner, they have the same sort of ports, and they're connected using the same means as ordinary MMAL components.

 Let's try this out by placing a transformation between the camera and a preview which will draw a cross over the frames going to the preview.
 For this we'll